-VOC, SVOC, and pesticide analyses methods and their respective PALs for soil and groundwater matrices are provided in Worksheet #15.
-VOC, SVOC, and pesticide analyses data will be evaluated against their respective PALs for use in the following project decisions:
+VOC and SVOC analyses methods and their respective PALs for soil and groundwater matrices are provided in Worksheet #15.
+VOC sand SVOC analyses data will be evaluated against their respective PALs for use in the following project decisions:

 - If the concentrations of COPCs in soil and groundwater at a particular AOC are all below their respective PALs, a no further action determination will be recommended with respect to an environment release. - If the concentrations of COPCs in soil or groundwater at a particular AOC are above a PAL, recommendations for potential further action at that location including the selection of revised PALs and, if warranted, additional site investigation and COPC delineation will be developed.